-This new Award for 2019 will help advance the quality of pain management in Ireland by recognising and rewarding initiatives or management approaches that improve the Standard of Care.
+This Award for 2022 will help advance the quality of pain management in Ireland by recognising and rewarding initiatives or management approaches that improve the Standard of Care.
 Central to this, the Award will identify those individuals, and/or teams that are innovative with existing or new technologies and/or procedures, that have real scope to improve the Standard of Care.

 The judges across this category will be looking for those who can show they have overcome challenges to provide outstanding care for those with severe chronic pain conditions.

 The Award is open to any individual and/or team which is primarily focused on the treatment and management of severe chronic pain, providing direct patient care.

 We will be looking for those who can demonstrate they are providing: